Soham-ChemE/CathodeAI-Battery-Materials-Screener/README.md

 | XGBoost | 0.945 | 0.046 | 104.28 |
 | Neural Network | 0.976 | 0.010 | 84.46 |

 > **Note on model choice (this is deliberate, not an oversight).** The neural network attains the highest cross-validation R².
-Random Forest was nonetheless selected as the production model because its native, well-calibrated impurity importances and exact TreeSHAP attribution are essential to the interpretability analysis at the core of this work and the accuracy gap (0.034 in R²) is small relative to prediction uncertainty.
+Random Forest was nonetheless selected as the production model because its native, well-calibrated impurity importances and exact TreeSHAP attribution are essential to the interpretability analysis at the core of this work, and the accuracy gap (0.034 in R²) is small relative to prediction uncertainty.
 Held-out test-set performance for the final model: **R² = 0.966, MAE = 92.9 Wh/L (single held-out split)**.

 **Interpretability (SHAP, final model)**